 Can I change the wallpaper?

 First make sure the overlay file is blocking the style from determining the background.
 Then click Menu > Appearance > Wallpapers > Select to see the available choices.
 Wallpapers whose name begins with “mxfb-” carry the MX-Fluxbox logo.
-The list that pops up from the menu entry includes any user backgrounds (~/.fluxbox/backgrounds) and system backgrounds (/usr/share/backgrounds), separated by a horizontal line.
+The list that pops up from the menu entry includes user backgrounds (~/.fluxbox/backgrounds) and system backgrounds (/usr/share/backgrounds), separated by a horizontal line.
 This setup allows you to add backgrounds in the user folder and then be able to select them from the menu.

 What terminals are available?

-F4 (or Menu > Terminal) = Drop-down Xfce4-terminal
+Ctrl+F4 (or Menu > Terminal) = Drop-down Xfce4-terminal

-Menu or F2: roxterm
+Menu or Ctrl+F2: roxterm

 Can I use my own keystroke combinations?